 Skills Development Program Badge Class

-The Skills Development Program (SDP) is a progression skills program, with a emphasis on growth and advancement.
+The Skills Development Program (SDP) is a progression skills program, with an emphasis on growth and advancement.
 It offers the recreational athlete an incentive to continue in his/her own personal growth within the sport.
 Each badge is divided into two parts: Baton Technique and Body Technique. *(NEW) Effective September 1, 2020, an athlete must pass the SDP Silver Pin prior to entering “C” compulsories in an Open competition and an athlete must pass the SDP Gold Pin prior to entering “B” compulsories in any competition.

 This program is designed to excel in flexibility, strength, balancing, limbering and tumbling.